U.S. Ends El Salvador's Protected Status, Affecting 200,000 Residents

 When asked whether the move would result in U.S. customs officials targeting Salvadorans who try to remain in the U.S. without documentation after September of 2019, an administration official on a briefing phone call said that the agency's top priority remains the deportation of criminals and people deemed dangerous to society.
 But he added that Homeland Security would not "exempt entire classes of people."

-The move upends a status quo that has existed since 2001, when President George W. Bush extended Temporary Protected Status to Salvadorans who were in the U.S., after major earthquakes devastated parts of El Salvador.
+The move upends a status quo that has existed since 2001, when President George W. Bush extended temporary protected status to Salvadorans who were in the U.S., after major earthquakes devastated parts of El Salvador.

 As NPR's Carrie Kahn reports, "The vast majority of [Salvadorans] that were here in the country living illegally at the time had fled in the 1980s and '90s, during the decades of the U.S.-backed civil war in the country and unrest there."